 Status:

-Had a success product launch
+Had a successful product launch

 Industrial Designs